The Rubber People: Unveiling the Nahuatl Connection to Olmec Rubber Technology

 -

-Technological Sophistication: The Olmec developed advanced techniques for combining rubber with other materials, creating remarkably durable and intricate artifacts.
+Technological Sophistication: The Olmec developed advanced techniques for combining rubber with other materials, creating remarkably durable and involved artifacts.
 While the Nahuatl likely mastered fundamental techniques, the extent of their experimentation with composite materials needs further research.

 -